maxant/kafka-data-consistency/README.md

     [2019-05-01T23:38:07.805+0200] [] [WARNING] [] [javax.enterprise.web.util] [tid: _ThreadID=1 _ThreadName=main] [timeMillis: 1556746687805] [levelValue: 900] The web application [unknown] registered the JDBC driver [org.neo4j.jdbc.http.HttpDriver] but failed to unregister it when the web application was stopped.
 To prevent a memory leak, the JDBC Driver has been forcibly unregistered.

 - APM
-  - jdbc driver - try with mysql sync
+  - jdbc driver - mysql works, neo4j doesnt, i guess its not jdbc4 conform?
   - async EJB or managed executor
-  - bug coz ui isnt shown in full trace
   - change call to tasks to be an example of mandatory validation => you dont really want that, you want to be able to get a human to intervene async
     - then move task creation back to kafka
-  - why isnt my bean shown as a span anymore?
-    - actually it is - but only in the stack trace when you click on the second span or whatever it is
+  - only spans show stack traces
   - remove span around recordHandler?
   - is it possible to add logging to the traces? so that logging and tracing are together?
     - if we had a UUID as a label or tag or something which was also in MDC, that would work...